-The Department of Asian Languages and Literatures offers a PhD in Asian Literatures, Cultures, and Media (ALCM).
+The Department of Asian and Middle Eastern Studies offers a PhD in Asian Literatures, Cultures, and Media (ALCM).
 You have the opportunity to pursue studies in several areas, including:

 Several areas of scholarship and kinds of research methods are available for study to advanced students through the ALCM program.
 The program’s focus is primarily humanistic, based on research in the traditions of philological, literary, visual, and philosophical scholarship.
 ALCM also encourages investigations in the interpretive social sciences—such as anthropology, history, and the sociology of class, gender, and race.
 Learn more about ALCM course offerings.

 Because the faculty-student ratio is typically one-to-one, we can ensure you the guidance required for generating meaningful research projects.

 We encourage you to focus on specific bodies of theoretical writings that have emerged with respect to distinct objects of study in the humanities fields as a whole.
 By organizing the program through such broad rubrics as "prose and poetry" or "film and visual media," we help you understand how your specific Asian objects of study correlate with those of other areas of the world (or whether they do or do not, and if so, why).

 The kinds of theoretical writing that you incorporate into your specific trajectory through the program will include works in Asian languages, but you will not necessarily be restricted to just those languages.
 The concentration fields are wide enough for you to be able to develop your own specific interests and bibliographic expertise.
 Recent scholarship on questions such as representation, performance, location, gender, and sexuality overlap with each of the concentrations below.
 We consider essential knowledge of the sociopolitical contexts in which Asian cultural forms and aesthetic productions take shape.